 - Apply pressure with a clean bandage or cloth

-- If you feel faint, dizzy, or weak, and you cannot stop the bleeding, seek medical attention from a trained healthcare professional as soon as possible.
+- If you feel faint, dizzy, or weak and cannot stop the bleeding, seek medical attention from a trained healthcare professional as soon as possible.

 Reporting the Bite